dfe-analytical-services/ADA_RStudio_connect/README.md

 ## Using this code

 This code will not run without edits.
 You need to install an ODBC driver as detailed in the guidance linked above, and use this code as a template to connect to your own databases and tables.

+- robdc_connect.R: This script outlines one method of connecting to Databricks using the RODBC package.
+- dplyr_connect.R: This script outlines one method of connecting to Databricks using the dplyr package.
+- write_to_databricks.R: This script outlines one method of writing tables that you have created in R studio back into Databricks using the DBI package.